Singing bowl tones and frequencies

 Environmental Factors

 While the structure and materials of the bowl are crucial, environmental factors like temperature and humidity can also affect the frequency of a Tibetan singing bowl.
 Temperature fluctuations can cause the metals in a bowl to expand or contract slightly, which may alter the bowl's pitch and resonance.
 For example, in cooler environments, the metal may contract, leading to a slightly higher pitch.
 Similarly, humidity levels can influence the sound, as moisture in the air may dampen the vibrations or affect the bowl’s material.
 If a bowl is exposed to extremely high or low temperatures for extended periods, it may also impact its durability and overall sound quality.
 To ensure consistent sound quality, it’s recommended to play the bowl in a stable environment where temperature and humidity are controlled.
+Moreover, knowing how to clean and maintain your singing sound bowl will help preserve its sound quality.

 How to Check Singing Bowl Frequency